-Hey, America you're wrecking Thanksgiving.
+Hey, America you're ruining Thanksgiving.
 Do you care?
 Thanksgiving just ain't what it used to be.
-Back when I first moved to Ireland Thanksgiving was one thing that I really missed.
+Back when I first moved to Ireland, Thanksgiving was one thing that I really missed but now I have to ask does Black Friday ruin Thanksgiving?
 I missed the simplicity of a day with no commercial implications, with no presents to buy and no cards to send.
-Previously I wrote that Ireland should adopt Thanksgiving.
-I wondered why so many less-likable bits of American culture made it to Ireland, but not one of the best things America has to offer: Thanksgiving.

 Unfortunately, I'm less positive about Thanksgiving than I used to be.
 The Thanksgiving I was writing about, the one I wanted Ireland to adopt, is in the process of being tossed away by America.

 I don't know why, but for some reason Thanksgiving has morphed into a sort of frenzied and frantic (and fake) Opening Day of the Christmas shopping season.
 It's a shame because one of the greatest things about Thanksgiving was that the stores were closed.
 I know that back in the day the little candy store or gas station would be open – for newspapers and gas – but there was basically no shopping to be done on Thanksgiving.
 What bliss!
 That is no longer the case.
 These days the stores are all falling over one another to shout out how they're open Thanksgiving Day as if this is a good thing.